 What we’ve found to be the fastest and cheapest way to test new audiences is running a “like-my-page” ad to the relevant audience.

 In this ad, make sure you clearly state what people are going to get by liking your page.

-For a Go Social Experts page, we might use the following: “Like our page for all the latest tips and ideas about using your Facebook page to grow your business.”
+For a Go Social Experts page, we might use the following: “Like our page for all the latest tips and insights about using your Facebook page to grow your business.”

 Wrapping it up.